arafat-ar13/Kivy-Game/requirements/README.md

   * `venv/Scripts/activate.bat`
 * **On Mac/Linux**:
   * `source venv/bin/activate`
-* Once activate, run the following to get Kivy and its dependencies:
+* Once activated, run the following to get Kivy and its dependencies:
 *  **If using Command Promt**:
-   * `pipenv install -r ..\requirements\requirements.txt`
+   * `pip install -r requirements\requirements.txt`
 * **If using Linux/Mac/Git Bash on Windows/WSL/or any Unix terminal**:
-   * `pipenv install -r ../requirements/requirements.txt`
+   * `pip install -r requirements/requirements.txt`
 * Lastly, run `python main.py` to run the game.